miguelmarcondesf/activerecord-tenanted/GUIDE.md

   - global id disambiguation
   - invalid characters in a tenant name
     - and how the application may want to do additional validation (e.g. ICANN subdomain restrictions)
+  - `#tenant` is a readonly attribute on all tenanted model instances
+  - `.current_tenant` returns the execution context for the model connection class
 - talk a bit about busted assumptions about shared state
   - database ids are no longer unique
   - global ids are no longer global